redhat-best-practices-for-k8s/test-network-function/README.md

 Config File|Purpose
 ---|---
-generic_test_configuration.yml|Describes the CNF or CNFs that are to be tested, the container that will run the tests, and the test orchestrator. cnf_test_configuration.yml|Defines which containers and operators are to be tested. testconfigure.yml|Defines operator tests are appropriate for which roles.
+generic_test_configuration.yml|Describes the CNF or CNFs that are to be tested, the container that will run the tests, and the test orchestrator. cnf_test_configuration.yml|Defines which containers and operators are to be tested, and in which roles. testconfigure.yml|Defines roles, and which tests are appropriate for which roles.
+It should not be necessary to modify this.

 Combining these configuration files is a near-term goal.